Kevinovitz/cyber-security-megathread/tools_and_resources.md

 🔰 Name | ℹ️ Description | 🔗 Link
 -- | -- | --
+**Capa** | Capa is the FLARE team's free and open-source tool to identify capabilities in executable files. | https://mandiant.github.io/capa/
+**Capa Explorer Web** | Capa Explorer Web is a web-based tool to explore the capabilities identified by capa. | https://mandiant.github.io/capa/explorer/
+**ILSpy** | .NET Decompiler with support for PDB generation, ReadyToRun, Metadata (&more) - cross-platform! | https://github.com/icsharpcode/ILSpy
+**InetSIM** | INetSim is a software suite for simulating common internet services in a lab environment, e.g. for analyzing the network behaviour of unknown malware samples.  | https://www.inetsim.org/
+**Oledump.py** | oledump.py is a program to analyze OLE files.
+These files contain streams of data. oledump allows you to analyze these streams.
+The best known is MS Office files. | https://blog.didierstevens.com/programs/oledump-py/
 **PEStudio** | A software designed to investigate potentially malicious files and extract information from them without execution.
 This will help us focus on the static analysis side of the investigation | https://www.winitor.com/download
-**ILSpy** | .NET Decompiler with support for PDB generation, ReadyToRun, Metadata (&more) - cross-platform! | https://github.com/icsharpcode/ILSpy
-**Capa** | Capa is the FLARE team's free and open-source tool to identify capabilities in executable files. | https://mandiant.github.io/capa/
-**Capa Explorer Web** | Capa Explorer Web is a web-based tool to explore the capabilities identified by capa. | https://mandiant.github.io/capa/explorer/
 **** |  |

 <br>